Parental Controls in 2026: A Practical Digital Safety Checklist for Parents

 or social media link-outs.

-A sensible strategy in the UK/EU is:
+A sensible strategy is:

 Use allowlists for younger kids.